 - Proper balance—We engage in meaningful action and enjoy times for play and contemplation.

-- Idolatry—Our energy dissipates in directionless activity or we withdraw from life’s struggles.
+- Idolatries—Our energy dissipates in directionless activity or we withdraw from life’s struggles.

 The devil’s power and angelic freedom

 There’s an important difference between devils and angels: Speaking mythologically, a devil loves power; an angel doesn’t want it.
 Less mythologically, when we submit to the temptation to idolatry, that idol has power over us.
 Angels in the old stories understood the danger of power.
-They struck fear into the heart of whoever they appeared to and refused to operate on that basis.
+Though they struck fear into the heart of whoever they appeared to, they refused to operate on that basis.
 Their words of greeting, “Do not fear,” meant that they would not use the power that they appeared to have.

 We have words for these demonic powers; often they end in “ism.”
 They are necessary words, but we need to take care not to be controlled by them.
 “Capitalism” and “socialism,” for example, express legitimate economic concerns relating to the individual and the community.
 Together they embody the angels of identity and relation.
 But as an ideology either one has demonic power if we submit to it.
 It controls rather than guides.
 It results in glorifying the state in communist regimes and harsh individualism in the capitalist world.

 Is there an ideology for proper balance of identity and relation?
 It’s hard to find a word for it, but that only means we must make the way ourselves with hard work and intelligence.
 If there’s an angel for that, it’s not a controlling one.
 Devils do controlling.

 Freedom is creative.
 It operates within stability and change.
 It avoids rigidity and chaos.
 Freedom is responsible.
 It avoids the law-and-order mentality, reactions following actions with ironclad necessity.
 It includes freedom to forgive.
 Karma doesn’t have the last word.
 Freedom commits without binding.
 It is hard work and also the ability to let go.